 In short, the biggest risk to the supply chain is not a major event—it’s the lack of clear strategy and process to effectively manage and mitigate disruptions.
-And we have a perfect opportunity to learn from: a sister industry that went through this process, information technology (IT) security, to spare ourselves the growing pains.
+And we have a perfect opportunity to learn from: a sister industry that went through this process, IT security, to spare ourselves the growing pains.

 Supply Chain and IT Security Parallels

 Supply chain security looks just like IT did 10 years ago.
-By 2003, the industry became an incredibly complex and highly mutable set of nodes, connections and interdependencies.
+By 2003, the industry had become an incredibly complex and highly mutable set of nodes, connections, and interdependencies.
 And like product companies today, organizations were able to tie revenue and economic exposure to this infrastructure.
 More importantly, it proved just how vulnerable IT was.

 IT Security Missteps